-When a dispute occurs at work between you and an employee, staff can seek a resolution at an employment tribunal.
+When a dispute occurs between you and an employee, your staff can seek a resolution at an employment tribunal.

 However, before the dispute can reach the tribunal stage, individuals must contact the Advisory, Conciliation and Arbitration Service (Acas) and begin early conciliation.

 The process for early conciliation has been explained in our guide below.
 Read on to learn what it means, the time limits for making a claim, and how it can help your business.

 What is early conciliation?

 Acas early conciliation is a mandatory process a claimant (most commonly the employee) must go through prior to raising a claim before an employment tribunal.

 The procedure is designed to try and avoid the dispute going to a full tribunal hearing, either by resolving the dispute, or agreeing early conciliation settlements.

 From the time a claim form is submitted, there are six weeks to reach an agreement, or an acas early conciliation certificate will be issued.